Michael J. Morgan

-The USP Myth: Why You Don't Need to Be the "Only One"
+The USP Myth: Why Mix Engineers Don't Need a Unique Angle

 Let's clear up one of the most confusing concepts in business: the Unique Selling Proposition (USP).
 Here's the thing – your unique value doesn't need to be completely unique to the universe.
 You don't need to be the only person who does what you do.